CHICAGO — This fall, ARC Music Festival will mark their third year of honoring a form of music that uniquely can only be from Chicago.

 One special attraction coming to this year’s ARC Music Festival has house and techno music fans counting the days until ARC: Eric Prydz presents HOLO, “an incredible holographic show with state-of-the-art visuals and light effects, resulting in an immersive experience the world has never seen before.”

 Fans, organizers, and even performers are looking forward to this unique visual experience.

-Unlike many other festivals, ARC Music Festival plans to continue the party immediately following the festival headliners with multiple after parties at eight different locations around Chicago.
+Unlike many other festivals, ARC Music Festival plans to continue the party immediately following the festival headliners with multiple after parties over ten different locations around Chicago.

 In 2022, ARC After Dark hosted over a dozen artists at eight different nightclubs across the city.
 From venues like PRYSM and Spybar, to Concord and Cermak Hall, ARC wants to make sure the house music community truly enjoys a fall night in the Windy City.